 Nearby Sights

-At the eastern end of the Stradun, across the street from the Church of Saint Blaise, is the bronze Marin Držić Statue.
+At the eastern end of the Stradun, across the street from the Church of St. Blaise, is the bronze Statue of Marin Držić.
 At the bottom of the seated statue is a plaque that reads "MARIN DRŽIĆ (1508-1567) - On the occasion of the 500th anniversary of his birth - City of Dubrovnik."